Bernie Sanders Praised For Using Campaign Infrastructure To Help Union Organizers

 The Sanders campaign also recruited a dozen college student leaders, who contributed to the organizing as well.

 It comes as no surprise that Sanders is supporting strikers and unions, given that the self-described democratic socialist is considered the most pro-labor candidate in the race.
-As The Nation noted, Sanders’ has made union solidarity one of the foundations of his 2020 presidential campaign,
+As The Nation noted, Sanders has made union solidarity one of the foundations of his 2020 presidential campaign.

 The Vermont senator has also long advocated against unfettered free trade, leading the efforts against international agreements like NAFTA and the the Trans-Pacific Partnership.